emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## FshareTV
-### Score: 12/22
-1. Streams load, but it takes a second. ⚠️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Only 3 servers and main almost always works. ✔️
-1. Site has no shows so it doesn't need episode auto-next. ⚠️
-1. UI is decent but has room for improvement. ⚠️
-1. Allows searching and adjusting subtitles. ✔️
-1. Site is only movies. ❌
-1. Site has no watchlists, continue watching or history. ❌
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does not have 4K content. ❌

-***
-## RidoMovies
-### Score: 12/22
-1. Streams load very fast. ✔️
-1. Content mostly 720p and can't change quality. ❌
-1. Good for both new and old content. ✔️
-1. Only have 1 source for most content, but it almost always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site feels dated, has lots of room for improvement. ❌
-1. Has subs built in for most content. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
-1. Has watchlists when you signup. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does not have 4K content. ❌

-***
 ## MP4Hydra
 ### Score: 12/22
 1. Streams load, but it takes a second. ⚠️